monktastic/no-more-contempt/scratch/endless-summary.md

 This state is caused by a kind of mind-virus, and an especially clever one.
 It makes us do its bidding without ever realizing that we are infected.
 One of its greatest tricks is to make us search for other "infectees" and then behave in ways that will _deepen_ their infection: we find the "bad people" and then provoke them into becoming _worse._ The way this works is fascinating.

 By activating our malice, it makes us appear evil to them (and to everyone else, whether they are consciously aware of it or not.
 Our "allies" are mostly not, for obvious reasons).
 This serves as a signal to _their_ viruses that we too are infected.
-The parasites then perform a kind of "secret handshake," in which they agree to empower each other while convincing their hosts that they are fighting.
+The parasites then perform a kind of "secret handshake," in which they agree to empower each other while convincing us, their hosts, that we are fighting.

 Think back to the "mocking your political opponents" example.
 Consciously, you feel like enemies, but if you introspect carefully enough, you'll find that your darkness is secretly _allied_ with theirs.
 Your parasites have a common goal: to increase the animosity in the world, while convincing you that this is _righteous_ and _necessary_.
 Evil never actually _fights_ evil; it is always on the same team.